BenjaminAcar/FLAvailability/benchmarks/README.md

-Before performing the benchmarks, it is advisable to reinitialize the cluster beforehand (including the redis cluster + sentinel).
+Before performing the benchmarks, it is advisable to reinitialize the cluster beforehand (K8s cluster + redis cluster + sentinel).
 The code for this can be found in the parent folder.

 Explanation of all files/folders:
 - analysis.sh: This script performs the memtier benchmark.
 The output of the script are stored in the fles 'result1.log', 'result2.log', 'result3.log'.